antranttu/Instagram-Genuineness-Classification/README.md

 ![](images/roc.png)

-## Visualization of the decision boundaries made by each model on a 2-d space (using only 2 features):
+## Visualization of the decision boundaries by each model on a 2-d space (using only 2 features):

 ![](images/logistic.png)
 ![](images/knn.png)